 The demands involved in caring for an elderly loved one can add up quickly, leaving a family caregiver exhausted and stressed out.
 Over time, the cumulative effect of caregiver stress can wreak havoc on both physical and mental health.
+In fact, according to the Family Caregiver Alliance almost 20% of caregivers feel that their health has suffered as a direct result of their caregiving responsibilities.

 What is Caregiver Burnout?